chhsinnovation/openopps-help/getting-started/top-10-tips.md

 ---

 ## 1. Divide and conquer
 Keep projects simple—if you have a big project, consider dividing it into smaller tasks.
-You can also offer several tasks at the same time (rather than sequentially).
+You can also offer several tasks at the same time, rather than sequentially.

+**For example**

-In order to create the Federal Crowdsource Mobile Testing Program, the Mobile team posted a 20 percent task to help plan and create the program.
+To create the Federal Crowdsource Mobile Testing Program, the Mobile team posted an opportunity requesting 20% time to help plan and create the program.
 Once the program was up and running, the team created two additional opportunities: one to manage the program and a second to run individual test cycles.
 Multiple test cycles can be advertised on Open Opps at the same time.

 ## 2. Be specific
 Define exactly what needs to be done and what deliverables you expect.
 Include links or documents that the participant will need.